Problem? Meet solution.

 The illustration below shows the compliance timeline of a typical company (based on new 2018 regulations)

 Previous revisions to the regulations require companies to keep a register of nominee directors and register of controllers.
 Beneficial ownership of each company must also be obtained.
-There are no changes in the requirements in how a company must inform ACRA (typically within 14 days) of any changes to the company.

 Tax compliance (IRAS)